 I went to sleep in our tent in Andermatt after some 36 hours awake, giving Alex strict instructions to wake me up after 30 minutes not matter what.

 “We could just not go today and have a day to chill out in Andermatt tomorrow,” she said.

 “No, we don’t have time.”

 I get a bit blunt when I’m tired.
 But I was right: we didn’t have time.
 We had a plan to stick to.
 Alex had made us a scheduled spreadsheet that would get us back home the afternoon that my year’s holiday allowance was up.
-With some days scheduled in the 100km we were already cutting it fine.
+With some days scheduled in at 100km we were already cutting it fine.

 So 40 minutes later, still shaking myself awake, we took the short train ride up the imposing hairpinned climb to Oberalppass.
 The pass we’d cycling up first thing tomorrow morning.
 Not that I had much concept of today, tomorrow or yesterday at that point.

 As the train chugged uphill, we realised that we’d have to do the hike to Lake Toma and back in double time – or miss the last train back to Andermatt.
 Wake up Emily, wake up!

 It felt like one of the most dangerous hikes I’ve ever set out on.
 Not because of the mountains.
 We were in a rush.
 We were in a “summit or nothing” mindset – although we did set a turn around time.
 In our rush to get the train up and my sleep haze, I had no water, no food and no waterproof coat.
 It was hot and I was in thermal leggings, a bike jersey and trail shoes.
 We rounded the corner of the waymarked bath and there was a huge rumble of thunder in the distance.
 We could see the dark clouds rolling towards Andermatt.
 We carried on.
 We had no map or compass or anything.
 Let me tell you: it felt irresponsible.